DataDog/kics/documentation/rules/terraform/azure/rdp_is_exposed_to_the_internet.md

 ### Description

  Remote Desktop Protocol (RDP) on port 3389 should not be exposed directly to the internet as it creates a significant security risk by allowing potential attackers to attempt brute force attacks against your virtual machines.
-When network security rules allow TCP traffic on port 3389 from internet sources (using '*', '0.0.0.0', '/0', 'internet', or 'any' as source_address_prefix), they effectively expose your systems to potential unauthorized access.
-To mitigate this risk, either deny inbound traffic to port 3389 (access = 'Deny'), use a different protocol, or restrict source addresses to specific trusted IP addresses rather than allowing access from anywhere.
+When network security rules allow TCP traffic on port 3389 from internet sources (using `*`, `0.0.0.0`, `/0`, `internet`, or `any` as `source_address_prefix`), they effectively expose your systems to potential unauthorized access.
+To mitigate this risk, either deny inbound traffic to port 3389 (access = `Deny`), use a different protocol, or restrict source addresses to specific trusted IP addresses rather than allowing access from anywhere.

 ## Compliant Code Examples